jimhigson/oboe.js/README.md

 `Progressive.js` is a progressive json parser built on top of [clarinet](https://github.com/dscape/clarinet).
-It provides an intuitive interface to use the a http response while the request is still ongoing.
+It provides an intuitive interface to use the an http response while the request is still ongoing.
 The whole library gzips down to  `3.5k`.

 ## Purpse